14 Useful Tips for Online Shops

-- make your assortment is readily available 24 hours a day, seven days a week
+- make your assortment readily available 24 hours a day, seven days a week.

 From existing customers to first-time visitors, every customer is unique and wants to be treated as such.
 Include the option for customers to register and for corporate customers in particular, who have negotiated special conditions, to see their bargains after registration and not just the list prices.

-Just as physical stores update their equipment to keep up with the times, so should your webshop implement more modern technology.
+Just as physical stores update their equipment to keep up with the times, so should your online shop implement more modern technology.
 Over the years, new technical innovations have emerged that appear appealing to users.
 In particular, the internet is no longer exclusively accessible via desktop computers or laptops, with most people now using their tablets or smartphones to surf casually.
-This means that webshops need to be responsive, meaning the layout of a page changes depending on the size of the screen accessing it.
-Webshop pages in particular should be operable on a smartphone or tablet without having to scroll through them.
+This means that online shops need to be responsive, meaning the layout of a page changes depending on the size of the screen accessing it.
+Online shop pages in particular should be operable on a smartphone or tablet without having to scroll through them.
 Less relevant information can be found by scrolling through a page, but a customer should be able to place an order without having to do so.
 Responsive design has become so important due to a far better user experience, that most pages have their own responsive design, even Google considers this when it comes to SEO, giving clear disadvantages to pages that are not responsive.
 Online shops that are not responsive can have a negative effect on your Google ranking.

-3. Make it easy to navigatie, clear and intuitive to use
+3. Make it Easy to Navigate, Clear and Intuitive to use

-Your web shop should offer different search options so that as many users as possible can quickly find something to meet their needs:
+Your online shop should offer different search options so that as many users as possible can quickly find something to meet their needs:

 - Users who know exactly what they want but do not yet know the appropriate article numbers should be able to limit their search using a good search structure and parameter filters.
 Product categories that refine their products step by step in a tree structure serve as a key search structure.
 Parameter filters should differ in the categories if you offer different product ranges (for example, a filter by pressure for valves and by shaft length for drills).
 If you want to offer numerous spare parts in your shop, then a search via the main products can be useful (e.g. search for the defective pump and there display and availability of the spare parts via an explosion drawing).
 In the case of vehicle parts, a search via manufacturers, models and vehicles is often relevant, since users are familiar with this from TecDoc-based systems (such as ANTEROS.tecdoc).
 In any case, it is important that the customer does not receive hundreds of search results, but can limit the number of results as required.